Upwardfi/docs/source/includes/reports.md

 }
 ```

-This API add a report for the provided product id.
+This API add a daily data report for the provided product id.

 `POST http://api.highline.co/products/{id}/reports`